 it’s the 2nd novel, that makes a writer, a novelist.

-At night or whenever it’s quiet, however, it’s her, the writer screaming to be heard.
+At night or whenever it’s quiet, the writer screaming to be heard.
 She is the one who convinces me to work on a manuscript I can’t see myself completing.

 And since I can be stubborn, she whispers to me to do these exercises that masquerade as…

 In the books I’ve read, I always notice when the novelist pays deference to the time by painting the scene with clues – such as style and fashion, I find it’s the quickest way to draw me, the reader, into the story.
 Sometimes, the outfit’s description sets the story’s

 It may be a part of a sentence in 90k words, but even the description of an outfit sets the mood.

 But as I’ve written: